jeanc-source/cyclisitic_google_data_capstone/README.md

 # cyclisitic_google_data_capstone
 Google Analytics Capstone Project using Cyclistic (Divvy) bike data
 # Objective (Ask)
 This analysis was carried out to provide insights into the behavior of current annual memberships.
-Understanding why member types of annual memberships were favored will inform Cyclistic's goal to maximize the number of annual memberships.
+Insights should inform the marketing strategy to convert casual riders to annual.
 # Prepare
 ## Source
 Cyclistic trip data from company website.